codesleeps/pixelcraft-bloom/README.md

 ## AI Model Setup

-PixelCraft Bloom leverages local AI models via Ollama for AI-powered features like chat, lead qualification, and content creation.
+AgentsFlowAI leverages local AI models via Ollama for AI-powered features like chat, lead qualification, and content creation.
 This section guides you through installing, configuring, and managing these models.
 The system also supports HuggingFace as a cloud fallback for enhanced reliability.

 ### Installing Ollama